-Daniel Shribman, our Chief Executive Officer and Chief Financial Officer, has served as chief investment officer of B. Riley Financial and president of B. Riley Principal Investments, LLC since September 2019 and September 2018, respectively.
-Mr. Shribman helps oversee the asset base of B. Riley Financial alongside chief executive officer Bryant Riley.
-This asset base consists of several cash flow generating operating businesses in addition to cash and investments of roughly \$750 million.
-The investment portfolio includes bilateral loans and small cap equity positions in both public and private markets.
-In virtually all investments, B. Riley Financial is involved at the board level and active in business and capital allocation decisions.
-Mr. Shribman has served as a member of the board of directors of Alta (NYSE: ALTG) since February 2020, when it completed its business combination with B. Riley Principal Merger Corp., where Mr. Shribman was chief financial officer.
-Mr. Shribman brings experience in both public and private equity.
-Prior to joining B. Riley, Mr. Shribman was a Portfolio Manager at Anchorage Capital Group, L.L.C. from 2010 to 2018.
-During Mr. Shribman's tenure at Anchorage Capital Group, L.L.C., he led investments in dozens of public and private opportunities across the general industrial, transportation, automotive, aerospace, gaming, hospitality and real estate industries.
+Daniel Shribman, our Chief Financial Officer, has been President of B. Riley Principal Investments since September 2018, and has served as Chief Investment Officer of B. Riley Financial since September 2019.
+Mr. Shribman brings 12 years of experience in both public and private equity to us.
+Prior to joining B. Riley Principal Investments, Mr. Shribman was a Portfolio Manager at Anchorage Capital Group, a special situation asset manager with over \$15 billion in assets under management, from 2010 to 2018.
+During Mr. Shribman's tenure at Anchorage, he led investments in dozens of public and private opportunities across the general industrials, transportation, automotive, aerospace, gaming, hospitality and real estate industries.
 These investments ranged from public equities and bonds to deeply distressed securities, par bank debt, minority owned private equity and majority owned private equity.
-Mr. Shribman worked in close collaboration with management teams and boards to maximize shareholder value in the form of both operational turnarounds, capital market financing and capital deployment initiatives.
-Prior to Anchorage Capital Group, L.L.C., Mr. Shribman worked at Tinicum Capital Partners, a private equity firm, and in the restructuring advisory group at Lazard (NYSE: LAZ).
+Mr. Shribman worked in close collaboration with management teams and boards to maximize shareholder value in the form of both operational turnarounds, capital markets financings and communication and capital deployment initiatives.

+Prior to Anchorage, Mr. Shribman worked at Tinicum Capital Partners, a private equity firm, and in the restructuring advisory group at Lazard Freres.

 In April 2019, Messrs.
-Young and Shribman led the initial public offering of BRPM, a blank check company with a business purpose substantially similar to ours, which was also sponsored by an affiliate of B. Riley Financial.
-BRPM sold 14,375,000 units at a price of \$10.00 per unit, with each unit comprised of one share of Class A common stock and one-half of one warrant to purchase one share of Class A common stock, generating gross proceeds of \$143,750,000.
-On December 12, 2019, BRPM announced its entry into a definitive agreement relating to its initial business combination with Alta, a leading provider of premium industrial and construction equipment and related services.
-The transaction was valued at approximately \$540 million and closed on February 14, 2020.
+Young and Shribman, sponsored by an affiliate of B. Riley Financial completed the initial public offering of B. Riley Principal Merger Corp., or BRPM, a blank check company with a business purpose substantially similar to ours.
+In BRPM's initial public offering, it sold 14,375,000 units at \$10.00 per unit, with each unit comprised of one share of Class A common stock and one-half of one warrant to purchase one share of Class A common stock, generating gross proceeds of \$143,750,000.
+On December 12, 2019, BRPM announced its entry into a definitive agreement relating to its initial business combination with Alta (NYSE: ALTG), a leading provider of premium industrial and construction equipment and related services, in a transaction valued at approximately \$540 million which closed on February 14, 2020.